-Finn had to go to the Emergency Room this evening.
-Yesterday afternoon–and all through the night–he threw up twice an hour, and every hour.
+Finn, who has Down Syndrome, had to go to the Emergency Room this evening.
+Yesterday afternoon–and all through the night–he threw up twice an hour, every hour.
 Miserable little fits where afterwards he could only manage half a cry before returning a thumb to his mouth.
 His eyes were purple-lidded and he was super-pale.
 This is saying a lot: Finn is the definition of ginger, even as his hair slowly blondes toward something more flaxen.
 To be paler than normal is to be near translucent.

-I get a phone call this afternoon that Jenn is off to the hospital.
+I get a phone call this afternoon that my wife Jenn is off to the hospital.

 I leave work early, and in the rain.
-By the time I arrive at Rady’s, Cayde is a nervous wreck.
+By the time I arrive at Rady’s Children’s Hospital, Finn’s brother Cayde is a nervous wreck.
 “I don’t know how to be me right now, ” he tells Jenn.
 “Do I be funny and just tell Finn some jokes?”
 He’s nervous that this visit might be something of an ordeal, with lots of medicine and multiple waiting rooms.
 It’s where we went when Cayde broke his arm in two places and had it reset under the influence of a ketamine drip.
-It was an Alice in Wonderland trip that ended with us exhausted and back home at 2 a.m., seven hours and four triage stations later.
+It was an Alice in Wonderland trip that ended with us exhausted and back home at 2 a.m., seven hours and four med stations later.

-Finn just needs some re-hydration, but Cayde is so anxious that this might be a ‘big visit’ with lots of needles and cuffs and no lollipop at the end.
+Finn just needs some re-hydration, but Cayde is very anxious that this might be a ‘big visit’ with lots of needles and cuffs, no lollipop at the end.
 He fairly shuts down.
 By the time I drive up to the ER front door, Jenn just decides to send Cayde out to the car where he tumbles rain-dampened into the backseat, a wrinkled package for me to drive home.